Lao music: Classical music

 The Lao classical orchestra can be divided into two categories, Sep Nyai and Sep Noi (or Mahori).
 The Sep Nyai is similar to Piphat, and is ceremonial and formal music and includes: two sets of gongs (khong vông), a xylophone (ranat), an oboe (pei or salai), two large kettle drums and two sets of cymbals (sing, similar to Thai ching).
 The Sep Noi, capable of playing popular tunes, includes two bowed string instruments, the So U and the So I, also known to the Indians.
 These instruments are similar to the Thai Saw u and Saw duang, respectively.
 They have a long neck or fingerboard and a small sound box; this sound box is made of bamboo in the So U and from a coconut in the So I. Both instruments have two strings, and the bow is slid between these two strings, which are tuned at a fifth apart and always played together.
 Furthermore, this mahori or sep noi ensemble (the sep nyai is strictly percussion and oboe) may include several khene.
 In this respect, it differs markedly from the mahori orchestras of Cambodia and Siam.

 Some ethnomusicologists believe the ancient art music of the Khmer people has been best preserved in Laos—along with diverse forms of folk music related to the oldest types of Indian music—music that has largely disappeared in India itself.
 They claim to find in Laos a scale the ancient Hindus called the "celestial scale," the Gandhara grama—which is a tempered heptatonic scale, or a division of the octave into seven equal parts.

 The Royal Lao Orchestra, consisting of musicians of the former court of the king of Laos, who fled Laos following the communist takeover in 1975, now reside in Knoxville and Nashville, Tennessee, United States.

 Folk music

 Lao folk music, known as Lam, is extemporaneous singing accompanied by the khene.
 It is popular both in Laos and Thailand, where there is a large ethnic Lao population.
+Moukdavanyh Santiphone is folk singer, who in 2015 was the most viewed Laotian musician on YouTube.